Redeeflu (M2SR) Influenza Description

 Redeeflu (M2SR) Influenza News

 July 1, 2021 - FluGen, Inc. announced that it had been awarded funding from the United States Department of Defense to conduct a safety and immunogenicity study of M2SR, the Company's investigational, supra-seasonal, live, single-replication, intranasal influenza vaccine.
-This study will evaluate a monovalent H3N2 flu vaccine candidate compared to a licensed quadrivalent vaccine that is considered the current standard of care for adults aged 65 and above.
+This study will evaluate a monovalent H3N2 flu vaccine candidate compared to a licensed quadrivalent vaccine considered the current standard of care for adults aged 65 and above.

 June 4, 2021 - FluGen President & CEO Paul Radspinner speak at the Jefferies 2021 Virtual Healthcare Conference